-On advice from Elders, and under the supervision of then Inspector Gwen Boniface, First Nations Policing worked in partnership with the OPP Academy to develop a course training standard for a week long training experience designed to be flexible enough to address the stated needs of any community in Ontario.
-There was extensive consultation with Elders, Aboriginal Officers, Aboriginal Leaders and experts in training delivery.
+On advice from Elders, and under the supervision of then Inspector Gwen Boniface, First Nations Policing worked in partnership with the Provincial Police Academy (also referred to as the OPP Academy) to develop a course training standard for a week long training experience designed to be flexible enough to address the stated needs of any community in Ontario.
+There was extensive consultation with Elders, Aboriginal Officers,

+Aboriginal Leaders and experts in training delivery.
 Courses are held in communities with local elders and historians at culturally appropriate sites away from the hustle and bustle of a training academy.
 With proper consultation and local input, the framework has been as successfully applied in Akwesasne Mohawk Territory as it has been in Manitou Rapids near Fort Frances.

 Training currently ranges from orientation for new recruits to an intensive, week long Native Awareness Course.
 The Amethyst award-winning course is based on strong community consultation and brings together police officers and front-line providers of service from a variety of agencies in holistic approaches to community development.
 Taking into account the need of a community or Nation, the course focuses on communication from their specific cultural perspective.
 Additionally, the course includes a review of the development of Canada through Treaties, local history, residential schools, the Indian Act, post-World War II policy development, self-governance and modern land and resource issues including recent Metis hunting and fishing cases.
 Students are given instruction in effective communication techniques and in principles of community building.
 Officers also participate in ceremonies or events that are appropriate to the Nation or Nations of focus.
 For example, students on the course may build, mentally prepare and participate in a sweatlodge ceremony at the end of the training week.
 Officers credit the week long experience with giving them confidence and an understanding of issues that has increased their effectiveness exponentially.
-The course participants include front-line officers, liaison officers, detachment commanders, crisis negotiators, incident commanders, emergency services personnel, community service officers, newly appointed senior officers, recruiters, OPP Academy staff and OPP Aboriginal members themselves.
+The course participants include front-line officers, liaison officers, Detachment Commanders, crisis negotiators, Incident Commanders, emergency services personnel, such as ERT and TRU members, community service officers, newly appointed senior officers, recruiters, in-service trainers, OPP Academy staff and OPP Aboriginal members themselves.